 Hierarchy is important and people receive respect based on their rank, education and achievements.
 Even though executives make the decisions, they look for a broad consensus.
 Managers are expected to guide their teams, and cooperation is valued.

-Business environments in Switzerland tend to be merit-based, but trust is still important to negotiations.
+Business environments in Switzerland tend to be merit-based, but trust is still important in negotiations.
 The Swiss like dealing with people they know, and often expect long-term commitments from their associates.
 Negotiations can be prolonged by the trust-building process and the Swiss eye for detail and respect for procedure.

 Further reading